Shineshine65/js-mini-projects/README.md

 Clean, minimal UI

-3️⃣ Weather App (WeatherAPI)
+3️⃣ Weather App — Pangasinan Only

-Fetches real-time weather data using a public API (e.g., OpenWeatherMap).
+A simple weather widget that automatically displays the current weather in Pangasinan, Philippines.
+There is no search bar — the app is intentionally designed to show the weather for one fixed location.

+✔️ Features

+Automatically loads weather for Pangasinan, PH

 Displays:

-Temperature
+Location name

+Current temperature

-Weather condition
+Weather condition (e.g., cloudy, sunny)

-City name

-Weather icon

-Features:

-Async API calls

-Error handling (invalid city names)
+Humidity level

+Wind speed

+Clean UI with a soft gradient background

-Modern UI layout
+Responsive card-style layout

 4️⃣ Quotable API – Random Quote Generator